MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/nf-winuser-geticoninfoexw.md

 A handle to the icon or cursor.

-To retrieve information about a standard icon or cursor, specify the [identifier begin with the IDI\_ prefix](/windows/win32/menurc/about-icons) or the [identifier begin with IDC\_ prefix](/windows/win32/menurc/about-cursors) in this parameter.
+To retrieve information about a standard icon or cursor, specify the [identifier beginning with the IDI\_ prefix](/windows/win32/menurc/about-icons) or the [identifier beginning with the IDC\_ prefix](/windows/win32/menurc/about-cursors) in this parameter.

 ### -param piconinfo [in, out]